-After six hours at room temperature, the total microbial sums of fresh cow milk and samples tested with three extracts (Pomegranate punicaceae peels, Rhus coriaria seeds, and Vitis vinifera seeds) at a concentration of (50,100) mg/ml were measured.
-After using plate count agar medium than incubated at 30°C for 48 hours the Colony-forming units were used to directly compute the total microbial count.(12).
+After six hours at room temperature, the total microbial sums of fresh cow milk and samples tested with three extracts (Pomegranate punicaceae peels, Rhus coriaria seeds, and Vitis vinifera seeds) at a concentration of (50,100) mg/ml.
+After using plate count agar medium that incubated at 30°C for 48 hours the colony-forming units were used to directly compute the total microbial count (12).

 Antibacterial effect of Plant Extracts

-The assessment of Minimum Bactericidal Concentration (MBC) and Minimum Inhibitory Concentration (MIC) of methanolic extracts was conducted, along with the , MBC , MIC, or MFC values of ethanolic extracts against certain bacteria by using broth dilution technique.
-The growth results of various bacterial samples at different concentrations of the extracts provide a clearer understanding of the inhibitory effects of plant extracts, Sumac extract exhibited the most significant antibacterial activity against all tested bacteria, displaying effect of concentration (ranging from 25, 50, and 100 mg/mL, respectively).
-Of the organisms examined, Staphylococcus aureus was the most susceptible, displaying MIC and MBC values of 50–100 mg/mL.
-Overall, Gram-negative strains exhibited stronger resistance than their Gram-positive counterparts; Pseudomonas aeruginosa emerged as the most resistant organism, tolerating up to 100 mg/mL of disinfectant (13).
+The assessment of Minimum Bactericidal Concentration (MBC) and Minimum Inhibitory Concentration (MIC) of methanolic and ethanolic extracts was done against certain bacteria by using broth dilution technique.
+The growth results of various bacterial samples at different concentrations of the extracts provide a clearer understanding of the inhibitory effects of plant extracts, sumac extract exhibited the most significant antibacterial activity against all tested bacteria displaying effect of concentration (ranging from 25, 50 and 100 mg/ml respectively) of the organisms examined, Staphylococcus aureus was the most susceptible, displaying MIC and MBC values of 50–100 mg/mL.
+Overall, gram-negative strains exhibited stronger resistance than their gram-positive counterparts; Pseudomonas aeruginosa emerged as the most resistant organism, tolerating up to 100 mg/mL of disinfectant (13).

 Antibacterial Assay

-Antimicrobial effectiveness of plant extracts was assessed using the disk diffusion technique on Mueller-Hinton agar medium . evaluate the influence of the three extracts on specific isolates, a smear of bacteria was applied to the medium’s surface in three different directions to ensure an equitable distribution was established.
-The sterile filter discs (Whatman No. 3, diameter of 6 mm and comprised of tract—concentrations ranging from 50 to 100 mg/mL then positioned onto tthree layers) were loaded with 100 μL of the stock solutions from each exhe inoculated plates.
+Antimicrobial effectiveness of plant extracts was assessed using the disk diffusion technique on Mueller-Hinton agar medium.
+To evaluate the influence of the three extracts on specific isolates, a smear of bacteria was applied to the medium’s surface in three different directions to ensure an equitable distribution was established.
+The sterile filter discs (Whatman No. 3, diameter of 6 mm and tract concentrations ranging from 50 to 100 mg/ml then positioned onto three layers) were loaded with 100 μL of the stock solutions from each inoculated plates.
 Discs that were saturated with distilled water and organic solvents aided as negative controls; thereafter, the plates were refrigerated for one hour to facilitate the diffusion of the extracts, followed by incubation at 37°C for a period of 24 hours on Mueller-Hinton agar.
 Upon completion of the incubation period, the zones of inhibition surrounding the discs were quantified in millimeters, incorporating the diameter of the disc (6 mm) into the measurements (14).

 Results